proximax-storage/tsjs-chain-xipfs-sdk/README.md

-# Proximax P2P Storage Typescript SDK - xpx2-ts-js-sdk
+# Proximax P2P Storage Typescript SDK - tsjs-chain-xipfs-sdk

 ![banner](https://proximax.io/wp-content/uploads/2018/03/ProximaX-logotype.png)

-ProximaX is a project that utilizes the NEM blockchain technology with the IPFS P2P storage technology to form a very powerful proofing solution for documents or files which are stored in an immutable and irreversible manner, similar to the blockchain technology solutions.
+ProximaX is a project that utilizes the Sirius-Chain blockchain technology with the IPFS P2P storage technology to form a very powerful proofing solution for documents or files which are stored in an immutable and irreversible manner, similar to the blockchain technology solutions.

 # Requirements
 ## NodeJs